Our Commitment to Diversity

 We strive to create an environment of support and acceptance with our internship training as well as our work with clients, and with each other.
-Interns can expect that we will honor and respect their uniqueness while at the same time help grow as a therapist and a future psychologist.
+We will honor and respect the uniqueness of each intern while also challenging them and helping them grow as therapists and future psychologists.
 Our Diversity Statement below captures our vision for who we want to be:

 - Diversity Vision Statement

 “As a center we are committed to engaging in a journey of multicultural competency.
 We seek growth in our understanding of diversity as it relates to both the Baylor community and the global community.
 Our commitment extends not only outward in service but inward, as we each pursue awareness of our own experience of diversity.

 As a center we share core values that promote and celebrate diversity.
 An expression of these values is evident in our respect, empathy, compassion, and acceptance of all people.
 We pride ourselves on providing services in the areas of clinical treatment, outreach and prevention, consultation, liaison, training and education.
 We envision our values, as they relate to multicultural competency, to be visible in all the ways in which we interact with Baylor and the Waco community, as well as, our day to day functioning within the walls of the Baylor University Counseling Center.

 As a center we strive not only to increase awareness of diversity issues such as oppression and discrimination, but also to foster reconciliation as we affirm movement towards healing.
 We believe the spirit of the Christian faith embraces the spirit of multiculturalism: both emerging from the spirit of love.
 In being compelled by love, we show hospitality, dignity, and humility in our work with all people and in our interactions with one another.”